natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Mikuma.md

 {{Specs-Fleet-Mobility}}
 Despite her massive size and displacement, the Mikuma is tied with her sister ship [[IJN Suzuya|Suzuya]] and a smaller [[IJN Isuzu|Isuzu]] as the second fastest cruiser in the game (after a much smaller "scout cruiser" [[RN Attilio Regolo|Attilio Regolo]]) at 78 km/h (AB) or 67 km/h (RB).
 Owning to powerful 10 Kampon boilers powered four propeller shafts with 152,000 horsepower.
 With her high top speed, the Mikuma is capable of out-pacing almost every cruisers she will face and is able to closing in the gap at a faster rate.

-However, due to the large size and displacement, the Mikuma is quite slow to decelerate and slugglsh to handle at times.
+However, due to the large size and displacement, the Mikuma is quite slow to decelerate and sluggish to handle at times.
 This can be detrimental, especially when it comes to dodging torpedoes and mines.

 {{NavalMobility}}